rishavkumar-7/LMEraser-Fork/README.md

 # Modified code of LMEraser with fixed errors
 ## LMEraser
-`Need to copy and merge the main branch and server beranch files manually.
+`Need to copy and merge the main branch and server branch files manually.
 There are only few fies that require manual merge`
 ## Environment Setup

 This code has been tested with Python 3.11.5 and PyTorch 2.1.2 with CUDA 12.1 on Ubuntu 22.04.
 The required packages are listed in `environment.yaml`.